MyScript/MyScriptJS/README.md

 ## Start using MyScriptJS

-MyScriptJS requires a valid MyScript Cloud account <link to the dev portal> for handwriting recognition.
+MyScriptJS requires a valid [MyScript Cloud account]( https://dev.myscript.com/dev-kits/cloud-development-kit/) for handwriting recognition.

-Check our [Getting Started](http://myscript.github.io/MyScriptJS/developer-guide/) **THIS PAGE DOES NOT CURRENTLY EXIST ???** tutorial to start building your first app.
+Check our [Getting Started](http://myscript.github.io/MyScriptJS/developer-guide/html/main/getting-started.html) tutorial to start building your first app.

 You are free to use MyScriptJS in any of your personal or commercial project, as permitted by the [Apache 2.0](LICENSE.txt) License.